Integrated Platform for Carbon Capture and Utilization

 Adsorption and Desorption Science

-• Adsorbent Characterization: Measure CO₂ adsorption capacity at different inlet concentrations; compare adsorbents.
+• Measurement of CO₂ adsorption capacity at different inlet concentrations.

 Gas Composition and Capture Efficiency

-• Process Parameter Studies: Analyze the effect of partial pressure, gas composition, and flow rate on adsorption efficiency.
+• Analysis of the effect of partial pressure, gas composition, and flow rate.

 Mineralization and Techno-Economics